HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

   - Flare: Clive/Mathilda B and A
 - Snakey1's REDA helpers, Support rework, MSS fixes and event cleanup
 - RandomWizard for boss conversations and text formatting help, and "The Siege" map
-- Levin64 for story writing assistance
+- Levin64 and Tea for story writing assistance and proofreading
 - Pikmin1211 for eventing and enemy placement on "The Warship", "Zofia Harbor", "Invaders Descend" and "The Siege"
 - ZoramineFae for "The Warship" map
-- KrashBoomBang for "Invaders Descend", "Unholy Blade" and Sylvan Shrine map
+- KrashBoomBang for "Unholy Blade" and Sylvan Shrine map
+- Frigid for "Maiden of Darkness" and "Breaking the Chains" maps
 - Dancer_A for Grieth's Citadel and Nuibaba's Abode maps, boss conversations
 - Sme for TrapRework and assistance with summoner AI
 - Vennobennu's Improved FE8 Boat/Village Tileset